Encyclopedia

 Dracovenator

-“`html Dracovenator: Profile of a Prehistoric Giant Dracovenator Dracovenator (DRAK-oh-ven-AH-tor; “Dragon hunter”) is a genus of neotheropod dinosaur that lived during the Early Jurassic period, approximately 201 to 199 million years ago.
+Dracovenator: Profile of a Prehistoric Giant Dracovenator Dracovenator (DRAK-oh-ven-AH-tor; “Dragon hunter”) is a genus of neotheropod dinosaur that lived during the Early Jurassic period, approximately 201 to 199 million years ago.
 Its name comes from the Latin words “draco” (dragon) and “venator” (hunter), reflecting its presumed predatory lifestyle.
-Fossils of Dracovenator were discovered in
+Fossils of Dracovenator were discovered in the

 Dracovenator Read Post »